3,110

 Needs: Minor to Significant

-Lifeline has had an adoption program in Costa Rica since 2011.
-We are currently the only licensed U.S. adoption agency working in Costa Rica.
-We have a positive relationship with the central adoption authority (PANI), which is in favor of international adoption.
-Costa Rica is an excellent program for families open to children 7+ years old, sibling groups, or children of all ages with more significant medical needs.
-Children in Costa Rica are typically of Latino, Indigenous, or Afro-Costa Rican descent.
+Lifeline has had an adoption program in Costa Rica since 2011 and are the longest licensed U.S. adoption agency.
+In that time we have seen over 100 children come home!
+We have a positive relationship with the central adoption authority.
+Costa Rica is an excellent program for families open to children 7+ years old, sibling groups, or children with more significant medical needs.

 Learn More